ErtugrulKusva/Lora-SX127x-ESP32s-Arduino-Transceiver-Arduino-IDE-Code/README.md

 *Also, you can use these codes for many other microcontrollers such as Teensy, STM32.

-*I wrote these arduino codes with using universal wireless communication library for Arduino (https://github.com/jgromes/RadioLib).
+*I wrote these arduino codes with using universal wireless communication library for Arduino You can download from this link:(https://github.com/jgromes/RadioLib).Plus, I added the library as a zip file in this project.

 SPI interface Pinout Connections